• Home

 Our online training courses aren’t your typical “Let’s just video an instructor in front of a whiteboard” or “Let’s just read a PowerPoint presentation” kind of online training.
 All of our online training courses start with a short video of the theory behind a topic, followed by a real world application, and then you complete hands-on training exercises based on real-life situations.
 We make sure you can apply the theory to the real world, and provide a certificate of achievement after you pass a final quiz.
 Our learning management system keeps track of your progress for you so that you can start, stop, and re-start the course any time.
 This means that you can fit these courses in your busy schedule and still get the NETA CTDs you need to maintain your certification.

-We currently have two online training courses for electrical workers who want to learn the basics of electricity to help them truly understand and interpret their test results instead of pushing the right sequence of buttons to get a “pass” for their test sheets.
+We currently have online online training course and four online training seminars for electrical workers who want to learn the basics of electricity to help them truly understand and interpret their test results instead of pushing the right sequence of buttons to get a “pass” for their test sheets.

 Did you like this post?